-Boarded up windows and extra security: Retailers bracing for the worst this election
+Boarded-up windows and extra security: Retailers brace for the worst ahead of Election Day

 “It’s been a mixture of responding to the riots, as well as preparing in anticipation of the election results,” he said.
 “Businesses are calling and saying, ‘Our windows have been smashed out.
 We want to upgrade to bullet-resistant material.’”

-In addition to physically protecting their stores, hundreds of national chains have vowed to give employees paid time off to vote this year.
+In addition to physically protecting their stores, hundreds of national chains have pledged to give employees paid time off to vote this year.
 Madewell and J. Crew will close all stores, corporate offices and distribution centers on Tuesday as part of its commitment to Time to Vote, a nonpartisan coalition founded in 2018.
 More than 700 companies, including Macy’s, Ralph Lauren, REI and Dick’s Sporting Goods, have signed on this year.

-“The need has never been greater for businesses to provide their employees dedicated time off to vote,” Dan Schulman, president and CEO of PayPal, one of the three Time to Vote founders, said in a release.
+“The need has never been greater for businesses to provide their employees dedicated time off to vote,” Dan Schulman, president and chief executive of PayPal, one of the three Time to Vote founders, said in a news release.
 “No American should have to choose between earning a paycheck and voting.”

 The National Retail Federation last week hosted an online seminar for 60 retail brands on conflict prevention and de-escalation that was originally meant to help workers handle belligerent customers who didn’t want to wear masks.
-But organizers soon decided to broaden their sights to include election-related confrontations.
+But organizers decided to broaden their sights to include election-related confrontations.

 “As we got closer to the election, we all saw the same signs of unrest and uneasiness and anxiety,” said Stephanie Martz, NRF’s chief administrative officer and general counsel.
 “You kind of have to be on the balls of your feet, in the ready position, like you are in sports, to respond to whatever it is coming.”

 The trade group, she said, is encouraging retailers to keep in close contact with local police departments.
-And while many retailers have opted to board up windows and store fronts, she said it was an individualized financial calculation that companies have to make.
+Although many retailers have opted to board up windows and store fronts, she said it was an individualized financial calculation that companies have to make.

 “You don’t necessarily want to send the message that you’re closed for business,” she said.
 “But on the other hand, you’ve got to keep your employees safe, you’ve got to keep your customers safe.”

-The looming uncertainty of the election — and how, and when, it will be decided — could also have long-term impacts on consumer spending, which has begun rebounding in recent months.
-But those gains could soon be wiped out if the outcome of the election drags on for days or weeks.
-The retail industry has weathered its share of difficulties this year, beginning with the covid pandemic, which led to the abrupt shutdown of thousands of stores around the country.
-More than a dozen major retailers have since filed for bankruptcy and analysts expect as many as 25,000 stores to permanently close this year.
+The looming uncertainty of the election — and how and when it will be decided — could have long-term effects on consumer spending, which has started to rebound in recent months.
+But those gains could be wiped out if the outcome of the election drags on for days or weeks.
+The retail industry has weathered its share of difficulties this year, beginning with the coronavirus pandemic, which led to the abrupt shutdown of thousands of stores around the country.
+More than a dozen major retailers have since filed for bankruptcy, and analysts expect as many as 25,000 stores to permanently close this year.

-“A lot will depend on the tone of the count — if this is a landslide either way, it’s different than if we enter a state of perennial unrest,” said Greg Portell, lead partner of the global consumer practice at consulting firm Kearney.
+“A lot will depend on the tone of the count — if this is a landslide either way, it’s different than if we enter a state of perennial unrest,” said Greg Portell, lead partner of global consumer practice at the consulting firm Kearney.

 “Consumers like certainty one way or another,” Portell said.
 “If they don’t feel safe, you’ll see them retrench and hibernate at home, which is not great for the economy.”